gongminmin/GoldenSun/README.md

 As an open-source project, GoldenSun benefits greatly from both the volunteer work of helpful developers and good bug reports made by users.

 ### Bug Reports & Feature Requests
 If you've noticed a bug or have an idea that you'd like to see come real, why not work on it?
-Bug reports and feature requests are typically submitted to the issue tracker https://github.com/gongminmin/GoldenSun/issues.
+Bug reports and feature requests are typically submitted to the [issue tracker](https://github.com/gongminmin/GoldenSun/issues).

 ## Why this name?
 The name GoldenSun is inspired by the lyrics of the famous song Do-Re-Mi, Re/Ray: a drop of golden sun.
 Here we have a lot of rays in the process.
 So, yeah, golden sun.